Schroedinger-Hat/youtube-to-anchorfm/README.md

 The workflow is using `youtube-dl` library and `puppeteer`.

-The first one is a npm module used for donwloading the video / audio from YouTube, meanwhile Puppeteer will upload the generated file into the Anchor.fm dashboard (by loggin it).
+The first one is a npm module used for downloading the video / audio from YouTube, meanwhile Puppeteer will upload the generated file into the Anchor.fm dashboard (by logging it).

-The action will start everytime you push a change on the `episode.json` file.
-Into this file you need to specify the youtube id of your video.
+The action will start every time you push a change on the `episode.json` file.
+Into this file you need to specify the YouTube id of your video.

 The action use a docker image built over ubuntu 18.04.
-It take some times to setup the environment (installing dependecies and chromium browser).
+It take some times to setup the environment (installing dependencies and chromium browser).

 ## How can I use it?

-You can use the latest version of this action from the [Github Actions marketplace](https://github.com/marketplace/actions/upload-episode-from-youtube-to-anchor-fm).
+You can use the latest version of this action from the [GitHub Actions marketplace](https://github.com/marketplace/actions/upload-episode-from-youtube-to-anchor-fm).

-In your repository root directory you should add a `episode.json` file containing your youtube video id, e.g:
+In your repository root directory you should add a `episode.json` file containing your YouTube video id, e.g:
 ```json
 {
   "id": "nHCXZC2InAA"